Telecooperation/big-sense/ExampleApplication/README.md

 ## StartService.java
 In this class you need this code to get the config parameters:

+	//This one is needed to prevent to close the app from android system (you have to choose a different number than 1337) Notification notification = new NotificationCompat.Builder(this).build();
+	startForeground(1337, notification);

 	if(intent.getExtras() != null) {
 		Object extra_conf = intent.getExtras().get("config");
 	    JSONObject config = new JSONObject();